Breckland line: History

 Following the successful opening of the Yarmouth and Norwich Railway, the Norwich & Brandon Railway was incorporated in 1844 to build a line between those two places.
 The Eastern Counties Railway was at the same time building a route from Newport in Essex through Cambridge via Ely to Brandon.
 This route would be the first route between Norwich and London.

-A month before opening the Yarmouth and Norwich Railway and the Norwich & Brandon Railway merged to become the Norfolk Railway.
+A month before opening, the Yarmouth and Norwich Railway and the Norwich & Brandon Railway merged to become the Norfolk Railway.

 The two lines opened on the same day, 30 July 1845, although the line only opened to a temporary station at Wensum, pending the completion of the Trowse swing bridge which was achieved in December 1845.
 Through services from Shoreditch (later known as Bishopsgate) to Norwich Thorpe station started on 15 December 1845.

-Although it was expected that locomotive changes would take place between the two companies at Brandon where an engine house had been built, the Norfolk Railway in fact operated trains to Ely.
-The ECR and its rival the Eastern Union Railway (EUR) were both sizing up the NR to acquire and expand their railway empire.
-The ECR trumped the EUR by taking over the NR, and became responsible for operating the services from 8 May 1848.
+Although it was expected that locomotive changes would take place between the two companies at Brandon, where an engine house had been built, the Norfolk Railway in fact operated trains to Ely.
+The ECR and its rival, the Eastern Union Railway (EUR), were both sizing up the NR to acquire and expand their railway empires.
+The ECR trumped the EUR by taking over the NR and became responsible for operating the services from 8 May 1848.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.

 The system settled down for the next six decades, apart from the disruption of the First World War.
 The difficult economic circumstances after the war led the Government to pass the Railways Act 1921 which led to the creation of the Big Four railway companies.
 The GER amalgamated with other railways to create the London and North Eastern Railway (LNER) on 1 January 1923.

-In 1948 the line came under the British Railways Eastern Region.
+In 1948, the line came under the British Railways Eastern Region.